 Take stock of what you have

 It may be that you have too much stuff to fit neatly into your space.
 In this case, go into declutter mode: sort, keep, discard or donate.
 Make a value judgement of your possessions and downsize to only what your need and love.
 If clutter is throughout your home this might have to become a family affair and getting everyone on board can be a challenge, but it’s worth it.
 Freeing up space is like expanding your breathing room.
 Reducing clutter reduces stress and makes house cleaning easier, giving you more time for more things.
+There may be the odd chance that decluttering won’t reduce your stress and it could be down to something more serious.
+It may be time to start considering alternative treatments if this is the case.
+Trying something like these high voltage extracts may be exactly what you need to help reduce any stress that you are feeling.

 You may find that you have sufficient living space and the clutter is a result of: (A) no functional organization or (B) a general untidiness by the resident messies.
 Sort, keep, discard and donate is always a good first step for any decluttering project for then you’re left with only those things you need to accommodate and store.
 You’ll be able to determine more accurately exactly what you need to get your world organized, including closets, entryway or mudroom, laundry room, pantry, family room, garage and more.